SIT-EE552-WS/course-site/_assignments/week-01-hw-5.md

 spaced grid.
 Your program should rely on a variable `n` such that each the grid is made up of _n_ vertical and _n_ horizontal rectangles.
  For example, if `n=3`, your program should draw four lines to divide the window into nine squares like this.
+Try your program with a few different values of `n`.

+ **Note**: The project starter will save images of each grid you produce.
+Please include those images in your submission.

  {::nomarkdown}
 <svg width="600" height=400>